ittybittyapps/appstoreconnect-cli/CONTRIBUTING.md

 All contributions to this project are also under this license as per [GitHub's Terms of Service][github-terms-contribution].

 > This project is in no way affiliated with [Apple Inc][apple].
-This project is open source under the MIT license, which means you have full access to the source code and can modify it to fit your own needs. _AppStoreConnect CLI_ runs on your own computer or server and does not communicate with any service other than the [Apple AppStore Connect API](appstore-connect-api).
+This project is open source under the MIT license, which means you have full access to the source code and can modify it to fit your own needs. _AppStoreConnect CLI_ runs on your own computer or server and does not communicate with any service other than the [Apple AppStore Connect API][appstore-connect-api].
 You are responsible for how you use _AppStoreConnect CLI_.

 <!-- Links: -->
 [readme]: https://github.com/ittybittyapps/appstoreconnect-cli#readme